fun-redoc/GraphTheory/README.md

 only for joy. making production ready is not intended. memory consumption, performance etc. issues may occur.

 ##WORKING
++ there is need for a separate class for undirected graphs and the algs only valid for undirected graphs must be refactored => the class hierarchie must be rebuild

+##DONE
 + fix bug in prims algorithm (currently finds the longest spanning tree), priority queue implementation should allow parametrization for the order
 + kruskal

-##DONE
 + base class
 + simple adjacent matrix implementation using HashMap
 + beadth first